fderuiter/face_stretcher/README.md

 This starts a local server and executes the Playwright suite against Chromium and WebKit (iPhone 12 emulation).

+### dat.GUI controllers

+Older versions of `dat.gui` expose controller input elements through private properties like `__input`.
+In some environments those properties are missing, which previously caused runtime errors when initializing the controls UI.
+The code now locates the `<input>` element with `querySelector` and uses optional chaining, ensuring the ARIA labels are applied without throwing.

 ## CI

 This project includes a GitHub Actions workflow located at `.github/workflows/ci.yml`.
 The